intershop/intershop-pwa/docs/guides/upgrading-pwa.md

 For this the `node_modules` folder and the `package-lock.json` need to be removed.
 Afterwards `npm install` must be run to get a new clean `package-lock.json` that can either be amended, if the dependencies update is a single update commit, or as an additional commit.

+---

+**NOTE**

+A node script `node scripts/upgrade-pwa` is provided that is supposed to do the previously explained update steps in an automated fashion.
+It can be used to ease the update process but it might need regular adaptions and the results need to be checked.

+---

 ## Security Vulnerabilities

 Sometimes `npm install` reports security vulnerabilities: